W3SRotterdam/GCS/Umbraco7/App_Plugins/W3S_GCS/README.md

 - `CX Key`            > The custom search engine ID to use for this request.
 Visit **<https://cse.google.com/all>** to create a new search engine and retrieve the token id.
 - `API Key`           > JSON/Atom Custom Search API requires the use of an API key.
 Go to **<https://console.developers.google.com/apis/credentials>** to create an API key or to retrieve one.
 Do not forget to enable the Google Custom Search API via Library.
+- `Development URL`  > If the application is running on a development domain enter the URL of the domain you which to search (as configured in the custom search engine).
+Note that this is only intended for testing purposes.
+When running a umbraco application with multiple websites refer to "2B Multiple domain configuration"

 ### 2 A Single domain configuration
 If you're running an umbraco installation with just one website follow these steps:

 - 1 Allow the `Search` document type to be created underneath the root node of your website.
 This can be done via the `Developer` section.
 - 2 Add the search page to directly beneath the root node of your website.

 ### 2 B Multiple domain configuration